The Numbers Don’t Lie: Digital Music Sales Soar!!

 The raids followed months of extensive surveillance and investigation into key members of the pirate manufacturing ring, who allegedly used a shop front to distribute the pirate music and Asian movie discs.
 In a bid to avoid detection, the organized criminal gang had migrated its operations across a number of Sydney suburbs.
 Amongst the seized discs were a large number of Asian TV dramas released by companies such as TVBI, SBS, KBS, MBS as well as Van Son products and music CDs across a range of popular Asian artists.

-The suspects now face criminal penalties for copyright infringement, which have risen in Australia up to $100,000 and five years imprisonment per offence for individuals and up to $460,000 for corporations.
+The suspects now face criminal penalties for copyright infringement, which have risen in Australia up to $100,000 and five years imprisonment per offense for individuals and up to $460,000 for corporations.

 Software Pirates Ring in the New Year in Prison